AlibabaCloudDocs/gpdb/intl.en-US/Product Introduction/Features and limitations.md

     -   The root user has the permission to view and modify the data of all other non-super users, and terminate \(`Kill`\) the connections of other non-super users.

--   Not support the PL/R and PL/Java extensions.
+-   Not support the PL/R extensions.

 -   Supports creating the PL/Python extensions, but does not support creating functions by using PL/Python.